vphilippon/DotFiles/README.md

 ========

 My Dotfiles highly inspired of others Dotfiles, which were highly inspired of others Dotfiles, and so on.
+Lots of personnal setting you'll have to fix (directorys, git info, etc.).
+Be carefull if you intend to install it.

 Current track of dotfiles :
 * Vim